gotcha-labs/avax_grant/README.md

 # infraBUIDL() GotCHA Application
+In this document, we describe our application to the Avalanche infraBUIDL() Program.

+## Project description, including goals, expected use cases, and potential benefits for the Avalanche ecosystem
 GotCHA is a novel and fun CAPTCHA platform that wants to disrupt the traditional CAPTCHA space.
 No one likes to click on traffic lights or stop signs.
 Things get even worse when you think you have answered properly and a bot tells you (a human), that you have failed to prove (to a robot) that you are a human.
 We are changing this.

-## Project description, including goals, expected use cases, and potential benefits for the Avalanche ecosystem

 Goals: Our goal is to make the Internet a better place where humans are not exploited for work when solving a CAPTCHA and to provide an actual good experience when proving that one is not a robot.
+We want to create the next generation of CAPTCHAs.
+We note that decentralized identity solutions are not enough and result in massive friction.
+By focusing on the CAPTCHAs, we get to provide users with a great experience and no need for a DID or a cryptocurrency wallet.
+Just a simple proof-of-liveness check by solving a fun challenge.

 Expected use cases: